pvermees/KJgui.jl/README.md

-# PTgui
+# KJgui

-## GUI for Plasmatrace
+## GUI for KJ

-Plasmatrace is a free and open data reduction software package for LA-ICP-MS written in [Julia](https://julialang.org/).
-PTgui is an extension that provides a graphical user interface to Plasmatrace.
+[KJ](https://github.com/pvermees/KJ.jl) is a free and open data reduction software package for LA-ICP-MS written in [Julia](https://julialang.org/).
+KJgui is an extension that provides a graphical user interface to KJ.

 ## Installation